jorge-crespo-cedeno/HomeServiceRobot/README.md

 # Installation

-You need to have ros installed and the navigation package.
+You need to have ROS and the ros-kinetic-navigation package installed.
 You also need to clone the gmapping, turtlebot_teleop, turtlebot_rviz_launchers and turtlebot_gazebo packages.

 # Execution